beejjorgensen/bgnet/src/bgnet_part_0800_questions.md

 bytes or 1460 bytes at a time.
 But if I run it on my local machine, it receives all the data at the same time.
 What's going on?**

-You're hitting the [ix[MTU]] MTU---the maximum size the physical medium can handle.
+You're hitting the [i[MTU]] MTU---the maximum size the physical medium can handle.
 On the local machine, you're using the loopback device which can handle 8K or more no problem.
 But on Ethernet, which can only handle 1500 bytes with a header, you hit that limit.
 Over a modem, with 576 MTU